DevOpsBootcamp/website/source/10_dns.rst

     DirectoryIndex index.php

-We could tell apache to render any file as php, including html files

 .. note:: CentOs, and most distribution system packages put these conf files for modules in place for you. httpd.conf includes everything in conf.d - similar for Nginx